GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/State_sample/flutter_basic_statesample) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/State_sample/reactnative-state-sample) code.

-## Props
+### Props

-In React Native, most components can be customized when they are created, with different parameters.
+In React Native, most components can be customized when they are created with different parameters.
 These creation parameters are called props.
 These parameters can be used in child component using `this.props`.
 In Flutter, you would just assign a local variable or function marked `final` with the prop received in the parameterised constructor and use it in the subsequent code.

-## Local Storage
+### Local Storage

-### How do I store persistent key-value pairs that are global to the app in Flutter?
+#### How do I store persistent key-value pairs that are global to the app in Flutter?

 In React Native, you would use the `setItem` and `getItem` functions of the `AsyncStorage` component to store and retrieve data that is persistent and global to the whole app.